d2l-ai/d2l-en/chapter_computer-vision/ssd.md

         return anchors, cls_preds, bbox_preds
 ```

+We create a model instance
+and use it to perform forward propagation
+on a minibatch of $256 \times 256$ images `X`.

+As shown earlier in this section,
+the first block outputs $32 \times 32$ feature maps.
+Recall that
+the second to fourth downsampling blocks
+halve the height and width
+and the fifth block uses global pooling.
+Since 4 anchor boxes
+are generated for each unit along spatial dimensions
+of feature maps,
+at all the five scales
-We now create an SSD model instance and use it to perform forward computation on image minibatch `X`, which has a height and width of 256 pixels.
-As we verified previously, the first module outputs a feature map with the shape $32 \times 32$.
-Because modules two to four are height and width downsample blocks, module five is a global pooling layer, and each element in the feature map is used as the center for 4 anchor boxes, a total of $(32^2 + 16^2 + 8^2 + 4^2 + 1)\times 4 = 5444$ anchor boxes are generated for each image at the five scales.
+a total of $(32^2 + 16^2 + 8^2 + 4^2 + 1)\times 4 = 5444$ anchor boxes are generated for each image.

 ```{.python .input}
 net = TinySSD(num_classes=1)